Painful intelligence: What AI can tell us about human suffering: Medical and psychological definitions suffering

-A unifying theory, which combines several different kinds of suffering and pain in a single framework by linking them through the concept of frustration, has been developed by van Hooft.\citenew{van1998suffering} He starts from an Aristotelian conception of the human person as having four ``parts of the soul''.
+A general theory that combines pain and several kinds of suffering in a single framework has been developed by van Hooft.\citenew{van1998suffering} He starts from an Aristotelian conception of the human person as having four ``parts of the soul''.
 They range from the lowest level of biological functioning to the emotional/desiring functions and the rational functions, finally reaching the sense of the meaning of existence.
 In his theory, each of these parts has its own goals, its own form of ``fulfillment'', which is again an Aristotelian idea.
 Suffering is then nothing else than frustration, namely ``frustration of the tendency towards fulfillment'' of one of the different parts of the soul.
 In this theory, the lowest level of biological functioning is even below ordinary pain and pleasure, and simply about staying healthy and alive.
 Ordinary physical pain is the frustration on the emotional/desiring level, where the goal of the organism is to gain pleasure and avoid pain.
-Frustration of rational (intellectual) function refers to suffering which happens when it is not possible to reach long-term goals that one would usually expect to reach and plan for.
+Frustration of rational (intellectual) function refers to suffering which happens when it is not possible to reach long-term goals that one plans for and expects to reach.
 Frustration on the highest, ``spiritual'' level happens when it is impossible to understand why it is me that is sick---in the medical context where van Hooft writes---or life seems meaningless due to the despair and fear which a malady brings with it.
 This last kind of suffering brings us close to the kind of suffering considered in existential philosophy.\citenew{svenaeus2014phenomenology,bueno2017conceptualizing}